wmhilton-stoplight/platform-docs/2a.-style-guides/rule-examples-api-urls.md

 -->
 ![Always Use HTTPS - OAS 3.x](https://stoplight.io/api/v1/projects/cHJqOjI/images/Q4RMnFOWqGs)

-During validation, this message is shown for URLs that do not use the HTTPS protocol.
+During validation, this message is shown for URLs that don't use the HTTPS protocol.

 <!--
 focus: center